Skip to content

 • Busts of twelve Roman Caesars lined the driveway entrance.

-• It was noted that every Thursday, a “Clock Man” would come all the way from New York, just to wind all of the clocks in the Blair house.
+• It was noted that a “Clock Man” would come from New York every Thursday to wind all of the clocks in the Blair house.

-• The landscape architect was James Leal Greenleaf, who along with the Olmstead Brothers firm, worked at the James B. Duke estate in Hillsborough, Percy Pynes’ “Upton Pyne” (Bernardsville), Clarence Mitchell’s “Pennbrook” estate (Far Hills), and the Mendham estate of Waltes P Bliss, “Wendover”.
-Greenleaf, as a member of the National Commission on Fine Arts, also worked on the design of the Lincoln Memorial landscape in Washington DC.
+• The landscape architect was James Leal Greenleaf, who, along with the Olmstead Brothers firm, worked at the James B. Duke estate in Hillsborough, Percy Pynes’ “Upton Pyne” (Bernardsville), Clarence Mitchell’s “Pennbrook” estate (Far Hills), and the Mendham estate of Walter P Bliss, “Wendover”.
+Greenleaf, as a member of the National Commission on Fine Arts, also worked on the design of the Lincoln Memorial landscape in Washington, DC.

 • Over 1,400 types of roses were said to be planted in the rose garden.

-• Blairsden held many attractions for the athletic set: Tennis courts, a boathouse, a squash court (basement), horse trails, a horse track, and trap shooting range with its own lodge, an indoor Turkish Bath/pool in the basement aka “The Plunge” (basement) were on the estate.
+• Blairsden had many attractions for the athletic set: tennis courts, a boathouse, a squash court (basement), horse trails, a horse track, a trap shooting range with its own lodge, and an indoor Turkish Bath/pool in the basement, aka “The Plunge” (basement), were on the estate.

 • Members of the extended Blair family became major clients of the Carrere & Hastings architecture firm.
 In addition to “Blairsden,” Blair-related commissions by Carrere & Hastings included (a) the New York City town house of C. Ledyard Blair on Fifth Avenue at 70th Street (since demolished, it was located across 70th Street from the Carrere & Hastings-designed house, now museum, of Henry Clay Frick), (b) a garden and towered boathouse at Ledyard Blair’s Bermuda estate, “Deepdene” (extant), (c) alterations to Ledyard Blair’s stable and artist’s studio at 123 East 63rd Street in New York (extant), (d) the James A. Blair country estate, “Ontare,” in Oyster Bay Cove, New York (extant), (e) the J. Insley Blair estate in Tuxedo, New York (extant), (f) the Blair & Company office building at the northwest corner at 24 Broad Street and Exchange Place in downtown New York (demolished), (g) the house of Mrs. Arthur Scribner (Ledyard’s sister) in Mt.
 Kisco, New York, and (h) “Vernon Court,” the Newport, Rhode Island, estate of Mrs. Richard Gambrill, whose son, Richard Van Nest Gambrill, married Ledyard Blair’s daughter, Edith.

-• The main entrance driveway off what is now Lake Road was over a mile long, and was built just below Ravine Lake Dam, and proceeded up the hillside wrapping around the rear of the house, eventually bringing you up the side of the estate, eventually putting you in front of the 300 foot reflecting pool, thus providing a scenic tour of the estate before you reached the entrance.
+• The main entrance driveway off what is now Lake Road was over a mile long and was built just below Ravine Lake Dam.
+It proceeded up the hillside, wrapping around the rear of the house, eventually bringing you up the side of the estate.
+Eventually, you were in front of the 300-foot reflecting pool, which provided a scenic tour of the estate before you reached the entrance.

-• There were approximately 38 rooms when Blairsden was competed.
+• There were approximately 38 rooms when Blairsden was completed.

-• The main entrance doors were made of bronze with 1 inch thick plate glass windows each weighing more than 1,000 pounds.
+• The main entrance doors were bronze, and the windows were made of 1-inch-thick plate glass, weighing over 1,000 pounds.

 • The original main entrance gate was at the base of Ravine Lake, not the one that can be seen today off Peapack Road in Peapack.

-• Blairstown (formerly Gravel Hill), New Jersey and the Blair Academy that he endowed, were named after Ledyard’s grandfather John Insley Blair.
+• Blairstown (formerly Gravel Hill), New Jersey, and the Blair Academy he endowed were named after Ledyard’s grandfather, John Insley Blair.

 • The Matheny School now occupies what was the Blairsden coach barn and stables.